Tax transcript tips from the IRSRead more on options for obtaining tax information for FAFSA verification purposes.

 Professional judgment: NAU is mandated to complete verification for a selected student before exercising professional judgment to adjust any values that are used to calculate the EFC, i.e. before reviewing a student/parent contribution appeal.
 However, making a professional judgment does not require OSFA to verify an application that is not selected.

-Throughout the verification process OSFA staff may find that additional information is required beyond what was previously requested.
+Throughout the verification process, OSFA staff may find that additional information is required beyond what was previously requested.
 This new request will be emailed to the student and added to his/her LOUIE To Do List.

 2. OSFA requests that students submit the necessary documentation (listed above) within 30 days of receipt of the first notification.
-Once received, documents can take up to 10 business days to be logged to a student’s account.
+Once received, documents can take up to 10 business days to be logged into a student’s account.
 This is especially true during peak times.

 Submission deadline: Students must submit all verification documents by the earlier of 120 days after the last day of enrollment or by the deadline published in the Federal Register (generally mid-September following the end of the aid year).
 Verification is considered complete when all requested documentation has been received, all errors corrected, and a valid FAFSA/ISIR is on file.
 If required verification documentation is not submitted by the deadline, the student will not be eligible for any Title IV aid for the period of time the FAFSA was used to determine eligibility.